 Statement on Licensure of Diabetes Educators

-The National Certification Board for Diabetes Educators (NCBDE) believes that the provision of Diabetes Self-Management Education/Training (DSME/T) should be vested in health care professionals who have fulfilled requirements for NCBDE certification as Certified Diabetes Educators® (CDE®).
+The National Certification Board for Diabetes Educators (NCBDE) believes that the provision of Diabetes Self-Management Education/Training (DSME/T) should be vested in health professionals who have fulfilled requirements for NCBDE certification as Certified Diabetes Educators® (CDE®).
 Furthermore, NCBDE believes that a state which, in its wisdom, has determined a diabetes educator licensure law is necessary to protect the health and welfare of its citizens, should also embody similar requirements.

 Therefore, should such licensure initiatives be undertaken by a state, the NCBDE will advocate that the law include the following:

-A licensed health care professional, providing DSME/T within his/her licensed scope of practice, may optionally obtain licensure but would not be required to do so.
+A licensed health professional, providing DSME/T within his/her licensed scope of practice, may optionally obtain licensure but would not be required to do so.

 An applicant that holds a CDE® certification, in good standing, would automatically qualify for licensure.